-The railway's sub-group and principal fundraiser for their DMU fleet, the South Wales Railcar Group want to repaint the train into authentic Valley Lines livery of green, white and red.
-The train will be used for the benefit of the local community as well as visitors from all over the UK for train rides at the LMMR.
+The railway's sub-group and principal fundraiser for their DMU fleet, the South Wales Railcar Group want to repaint the train into authentic Valley Lines livery of green, white and red so that visitors from all over the UK can enjoy seeing the livery whilst having train rides at the LMMR.

-We also wish to honour the memory of the former General Manager of Valley Lines, Tom Clift, who sadly passed away unexpectedly in 2012 at the age of 58.
+We also wish to name the unit in memory of the former General Manager of Valley Lines, Tom Clift, who sadly passed away unexpectedly in 2012 at the age of 58.
 Respected by many in the railway community, Tom was passionate about the lines that our unit served and we feel it fitting to name it in honour of a true railwayman, gentleman and friend of so many.